kumary4/AIVideoMaker/replit.md

 ## Overview

-This is a full-stack AI video generation platform built with React and Express.
-The application allows users to generate videos using AI based on text prompts, with subscription-based pricing tiers and credit systems.
-The platform integrates with Stripe for payment processing and uses PostgreSQL for data persistence.
+This is a full-stack AI video generation platform similar to InVideo, built with React and Express.
+The application allows users to generate professional videos using Kling AI technology based on text prompts, with subscription-based pricing tiers and credit systems.
+The platform integrates with Stripe for payment processing and includes comprehensive monetization features.

 ## System Architecture